nrkno/dotnetskolen/README_EN.md

 Build succeeded in 7,2s
 ```

-> Note that the domain model, as implemented in [step 4](#step-4---define-domain-model) and [step 5](#step-5---unit-tests-for-domain-model), has a weakness in that it is possible to create a `Sending` value that is invalid.
-We have implemented `isSendingValid`, but there is nothing that prevents us from creating a `Sending` value without using `isSendingValid`.
+> Note that the domain model, as implemented in [step 4](#step-4---define-domain-model) and [step 5](#step-5---unit-tests-for-domain-model), has a weakness in that it is possible to create a `Transmission` value that is invalid.
+We have implemented `isTransmissionValid`, but there is nothing that prevents us from creating a `Transmission` value without using `isTransmissionValid`.
 In the extra task in [step 10](#step-10---follow-principles-in-domain-driven-design) an alternative approach that uses principles from [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) is presented.
-The remaining steps in this course up to and including step 10 will be based on the domain model as defined here in [step 4](#step-4---define-domain-model) and [step 5](#step-5---unit-tests-for-domain-model) in order not to introduce too many principles at once, and to keep the focus on what the course is intended for.
+The remaining steps in this course up to and including step 10 will be based on the domain model as defined here in [step 4](#step-4---define-domain-model) and [step 5](#step-5---unit-tests-for-domain-model).
+This approach helps avoid introducing too many concepts at once and keeps the focus on the course’s core objectives.
 If you wish, you can move on to [step 10](#step-10---follow-principles-in-domain-driven-design) now to see how it is done there.
-Remember that step 11 is written with the assumption that you have completed the course up to and including step 10 first.
+Remember that step 11 is written with the assumption that you have completed the course up to and including step 10.

 ### Step 6 - Define API Contract